fluid-checkout/fluid-checkout/readme.txt

 * **Integrated coupon code field at the checkout**: When users see an open coupon code field at the checkout page the changes they will leave the website and go "coupon hunting" is very high, and they might not come back.
 The integrated coupon code field is displayed in a custom expansible section, and while ness noticeable is still discoverable by customers who have a coupon and need to add it.

+* **Trust symbols placement**: Add trust symbols to the checkout page using one or more of the widget areas:

 1. Order Summary: at the bottom of the order summary, below the order details and the place order button when present.
 2. Checkout Sidebar: displayed on the sidebar, below the order summary.
 3. Checkout Header - Desktop: at the checkout header -- only displayed on desktop devices and when using the plugin's header and footer templates.